NJIT-SIG-WEBDEV/kickstart-whale/README.md

 docker run -d --name sigweb-base --restart always -v $PWD/sigweb:/home/webdev jasonodoom/sigweb-docker
 ```

-If you would like to use Docker Compose you should follow the [installation instructions](https://docs.docker.com/compose/install/) You then have the option of building via Compose or pulling from the Docker Hub.
+If you would like to use Docker Compose you should follow the [installation instructions](https://docs.docker.com/compose/install/) You then have the option of building via Compose or pulling from Docker Hub.

 **NOTE:** By default, *docker-compose.yml* is configured to pull from Docker Hub.
 If you would like to build instead uncomment the "#build:" lines and comment the "image:" lines.